Hypercubical manifolds in homotopy type theory: Conclusion

 \section{Conclusion}

 We have defined the hypercubical manifold in homotopy type theory and shown the relevance of our construction by exhibiting the resulting type $\HM$ as a quotient of the sphere $\S3$ under the canonical action of the fundamental group~$Q$.
-We have also introduced higher dimensional variants of those spaces.
+We have also introduced higher-dimensional variants of these spaces.

-As a direct application, it would be interesting to use $\HM[n]$ in order to compute the cohomology groups of $Q$ in low dimensions (up to $4n-2$), by applying the construction of~\cite{buchholtz2020cellular} to perform cellular cohomology synthetically in homotopy type theory.
-With integral coefficients, all those groups are already known, and we should for instance be able to recover $H^2(Q)$.
+As a direct application, it would be interesting to use $\HM[n]$ in order to compute the cohomology groups of $Q$ in low dimensions (up to $4n-2$).
+Indeed, from the definition of the delooping $\B G$ of any group~$G$, one can obtain a cellular type (the analogue, in type theory, of a CW-complex) by applying the Milnor construction~\citep{buchholtz2017real}.
+In our case, this provides a cellular description of~$\B Q$ from which one can synthetically compute, in homotopy type theory, the cellular cohomology of~$Q$, as the cohomology of $\B Q$ by applying the constructions of~\cite{buchholtz2020cellular}.
+With integral coefficients, all these groups are already known, and we should for instance be able to recover $H^2(Q)$.
+This would first require showing that the types~$\HM[n]$ are cellular, which is expected to hold, but is left for future work.

-We believe that the methodology introduced here is very general and should be applicable in order to define types corresponding to various well-known spaces, including those considered by Poincaré in~\cite{poincare1895analysis}.
-In particular, we plan to investigate a definition of the homology sphere, which is defined in a similar way although the combinatorics is more involved: it can be described as cellular complex with 5 0-cells, 10 1-cells, 6 2-cells and one 3-cell, its fundamental group has 120 elements and the fiber of the fundamental fibration is a model of~$\S3$ with 600 0-cells, 1200 1-cells, 720 2-cells and 120 3-cells.
+We believe that the methodology introduced here is very general and should be applicable in order to define types corresponding to various well-known spaces, which can be obtained from polyhedra by gluing faces, including those considered by~\cite{poincare1895analysis}.
+In particular, we plan to investigate a definition of the homology sphere~\citep{poincare1904cinquieme}, which is defined in a similar way, although the combinatorics is more involved: it can be described as a cellular complex with 5 0-cells, 10 1-cells, 6 2-cells and one 3-cell, its fundamental group has 120 elements and the fiber of the fundamental fibration is a model of~$\S3$ with 600 0-cells, 1200 1-cells, 720 2-cells and 120 3-cells.
+Another family of examples is given by suspensions of linear morphisms of the torus~\citep{arnold1967problemes}.